Edirne Incident: Legacy

 The defeat of Mustafa II in battle, the detrimental conditions of the Treaty of Karlowitz and his expulsion from power all contributed to the general decline of the sultanate as an institution.
-“While in the sixteenth century or even the early seventeenth century, the power of the sultans had been respected and even feared, this was no longer true after the numerous Ottoman defeats in the wars of 1683-1718.”
+“While in the sixteenth century or even the early seventeenth century, the power of the sultans had been respected and even feared, this was no longer true after the numerous Ottoman defeats in the wars of 1683–1718.”
 The economic manipulation of Sultan Ahmed III also demonstrated a decline of the power of the sultanate.
 The continued weakening of the sultanate contributed to the strengthening of provincial powers.

-The Edirne Event strengthened the power of both the janissaries and the kadis.
+The Edirne Incident strengthened the power of both the janissaries and the kadis.
 The janissaries’ power over the sultan was demonstrated not only through their attack, but also through their ability to economically manipulate Sultan Ahmed III.
 The kadis’ revealed their power over the sultan through their interpretation of Islamic law.
 As the kadis were the most accessible Ottoman leaders in the provinces, their growing power over the sultanate contributed to the increasing decentralization of power within the Ottoman Empire.